 \paragraph{Theoretical guarantees.} We give provable guarantees for Sequential Attention for least squares linear regression by analyzing a variant of the algorithm called \emph{regularized linear Sequential Attention}.

-This variant (1) uses \emph{Hadamard product overparameterization} directly between the attention weights and feature values without normalizing the attention weights via $\softmax(\bfw,\overline{S})$, and (2) adds $\ell_2$ regularization to the objective, hence the ``linear'' and ``regularized'' terms.
+This variant (1) uses Hadamard product overparameterization directly between the attention weights and feature values without normalizing the attention weights via $\softmax(\bfw,\overline{S})$, and (2) adds $\ell_2$ regularization to the objective, hence the ``linear'' and ``regularized'' terms.
 Note that $\ell_2$ regularization, or \emph{weight decay}, is common practice when using gradient-based optimizers~\citep{tibshirani2021equivalences}.
 We give theoretical and empirical evidence that replacing the $\softmax$ by different overparameterization schemes leads to similar results (\Cref{sec:hpp}) while offering more tractable analysis.
 In particular, our main result shows that regularized linear Sequential Attention has the same provable guarantees as the celebrated \emph{Orthogonal Matching Pursuit} (OMP) algorithm of~\cite{PRK1993} for sparse linear regression, without making any assumptions on the design matrix or response vector.

 \begin{Theorem} For linear regression, regularized linear Sequential Attention is equivalent to OMP. \end{Theorem}